STEllAR-GROUP/hpx/docs/sphinx/examples/serialization.rst

 providing the serializer as a member function or defining the serialization as a free function.

+**Unlike Boost HPX doesn't acknowledge second unsigned int parameter, it is solely there to preserve API compatibility with Boost Serialization**

 This is tutorial was heavily inspired by
 `Boost's serialization concepts <https://www.boost.org/doc/libs/1_79_0/libs/serialization/doc/serialization.html>`_.